swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 Currently, SwiftPM only supports writing tests with help of the XCTest testing framework.
 The community should be able to use any testing framework of their choice to test with SwiftPM.
-This feature will most likely depend on extensible build tools features.
+This feature will most likely depend on the proposed extensible build tools feature described [here](https://forums.swift.org/t/package-manager-extensible-build-tools/10900).

 Thread: N/A
 Bug: N/A